negna1/GitProfilesAndDetails/README.md

 # GitProfilesAndDetails
+# Some Used things
-Using git serveses and fetch some of git users with their details.
+*Using git serveses and fetch some of git users with their details.
-Using core data to save info and save notes locally Using SOLID principes
+*Using core data to save info and save notes locally *Using SOLID principes
-Using Clean Architecture
+*Using Clean Architecture